bropump/Manifesto/README.md

 # Neiro tokens

 There were many Neiro tokens launched across many chains, it was such a wildly popular event that Neiro bropump alone did over $3B in volume organically onchain within it's first 2-3 months.
-It's unique for it's very strong core beliefs around what's good for crypto, organic, distributed and decentralised.
+It's unique for it's very strong core beliefs toward decentralisation and it's focus on community participation (for) verses team ownership (against).

 # The Neiro logo origin